-African pygmy hedgehogs have long been considered solitary, but some owners have found they can get along under some circumstances and have written about their experience online.
+African pygmy hedgehogs have long been considered solitary, but some owners have found they can get along under some circumstances.
 This leads to the question of whether hedgehogs should have the company of other hedgehogs.

-Historically, African pygmy hedgehogs were considered solitary and the recommendation was to always house pet hedgehogs singly (one to a cage).
-Some people have found that they will sometimes accept companions (usually females kept together), though there is no guarantee that a hedgehog will accept a cage mate, and introductions must be made with caution.
+While the recommendation is to always house pet hedgehogs singly, they will sometimes accept companions (usually females kept together).
+Introductions must be made with caution.
 If this is something an owner is considering, there are several factors to keep in mind:

 - If you wish to try keeping multiple hedgehogs together, stick with females.
-Females are more likely to accept other females (though not guaranteed), but males are not as likely to accept another male (due to competition for dominance).
-A young hedgehog can sometimes be paired with an older hedgehog.
-Of course, male-female pairings are to be avoided except by committed breeders).
+Females are more likely to accept other females (though this is not guaranteed).

 - Make sure they have lots of space.
+If keeping two hedgehogs together, the cage should be at least 2 feet by 4 feet in size.
 Cramped cages or any competition for food or other resources (toys, best sleeping spots, etc.) are likely to lead to squabbles.

 - Arrange a few meetings on neutral territory (e.g. out of their cages) to get an idea of how they will get along.
 Once you are sure they will tolerate each other, you can try them in a cage together.

 - Once you have put them together, keep a close eye on things for a few days.
-Snuffling and mild nudging is okay; more serious fights mean separation is in order.
-Fighting can be serious, even fatal, so watch for signs of escalating aggression.
+Snuffling and mild nudging is OK.
+Be alert for squealing, which a sign of aggression and that a serious fight may occur, so separation is in order.
+Fighting can lead to serious injury and can even be fatal, so watch for signs of escalating aggression.